bcse/GWLWormhole/README.md

 ## Note

 1. OS X support distributed notification center and that can be used for IPC, too.
 On the other hand, iOS doesn't support distributed notification center.
-2. There is no way to implement CFNotificationCallback in Swift.
-So we can not observe Darwin Notification Center in pure Swift application.
-But we can implement the function in Objective-C and use it in Swift.